-- The winners of the Creative Promise Prize in Biomedical Science will be notified in fall 2020.
-Prizewinners will be invited to attend the Vilcek Foundation’s annual awards ceremony in New York City, in the spring of 2021.
+- The winners of the Vilcek Prizes for Creative Promise in Biomedical Science will be notified in September 2023.
+Prizewinners will be invited to attend the Vilcek Foundation’s prizewinner event in New York City in the spring of 2024.
 Travel expenses and accommodations will be covered by the foundation.

 Frequently Asked Questions